DarrenRM/noita-helper/data/context.md

 **Steps:**

 1. **Break Open Three Hand Statues**
-   - Location: Snowy Depths (-5, 6) [See: Biomes → Snowy Depths]
-   - Difficulty: Easy-Medium - Requires finding and breaking statues
+   - Location: Snowy Depths (-5, 6)   - Difficulty: Easy-Medium - Requires finding and breaking statues
    - Prerequisites: Must have reached Snowy Depths
    - Notes: Multiple hand statues exist in this biome.
 Breaking three hand statues grants the Broken Spell
    - Reward: Broken Spell
    - Hint to find next step: The broken thing knows not wholeness.
 Seek where metal and flame are forged beneath the banner of industry.

 2. **Restore Broken Spell at Hiisi Base Anvil**
-   - Location: Anvil in Hiisi Base (1537, 6045) [See: Structures → Anvil] [See: Biomes → Hiisi Base]
-   - Difficulty: Medium - Requires reaching Hiisi Base
+   - Location: Anvil in Hiisi Base (1537, 6045)   - Difficulty: Medium - Requires reaching Hiisi Base
    - Prerequisites: Must have Broken Spell from hand statues
    - Notes: Placing Broken Spell on Anvil restores it to Summon Portal spell
    - Hint to find next step: Four watchers stand in silence, each marking a path.
 Their stillness speaks of spaces between spaces.

 3. **Triangulate Portal Location and Use Summon Portal**
-   - Location: Underground Jungle (-5, 13) - Four statues depicting robot Munkki form triangulation points [See: Biomes → Underground Jungle]
-   - Difficulty: Medium-High - Requires understanding triangulation and correct calculation
+   - Location: Underground Jungle (-5, 13) - Four statues depicting robot Munkki form triangulation points   - Difficulty: Medium-High - Requires understanding triangulation and correct calculation
    - Prerequisites: Must have Summon Portal spell
    - Notes: Use the four statues in Underground Jungle to triangulate the portal location, then use Summon Portal at the calculated position.
 Opens portal to steel chest with unique rewards